Generic Name: vilazodone (vil-AZ-oh-done)

 - if you have low blood volume, low blood pressure, or low blood sodium levels; you are dehydrated; or you are on a low-salt (sodium) diet

 - if you or a family member has a history of bipolar disorder (manic-depression) or other mental or mood problems (eg, depression), suicidal thoughts or attempts, alcohol or substance abuse, or if you drink alcohol

-- if you have a history of liver problems, kidney problems, bleeding problems, or seizures
+- if you have a history of liver problems, kidney problems, bleeding problems, increased eye pressure or glaucoma, or seizures

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with vilazodone.
 Tell your health care provider if you are taking any other medicines, especially any of the following: